CathieNova/HavenSpotify/README.md

 >
 > **[Discord Community](https://discord.gg/u6SpUpfMzy)** (My discord community)

-# Sponsors & Partnerships
-> **Want to be here?
-Contact me on Twitter or Discord

 # FAQ
 I have issues and i need help
-> If you need help instantly then join my discord and post your issues in the Issues section, i'll help ASAP.
+> If you need help instantly then join my discord and post your issues in the Issues section, i'll help.

 Where does it save?
 > The only saving is your Twitch Login in the folder the exe is found.